AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 On a personal level, literature has greatly impacted me.
 Reading books from different cultures has expanded my perspective and made me more empathetic.
 I feel loke I understood social issues better because of what I've read.
 Music also plays a big role in my life.
 Certain songs have helped me though difficult times by giving me comfort and motivation.
 Overall, art has shaped how I see the world and what I value.

 Advertising has a big influence on what people decide to buy.
 It often shows products in an exciting or attractive way, which makes people want to try them.
 Ads can also make a brand seem popular or trustworthy.
 Sometimes, people don't even realize an ad  is influencing them - it just sticks in their mind after seeing it several times.
 That's why companies spend so much money on advertising.

+There are so many tyles of art.
+People enjoy paintings, sculptures, photography, and drawings.
+Some lile traditional art, like oil painting, while others enjoy modern or digital art.
+Music, dance, and theater are also forms of art that man